 In addition to providing reading, listening, and viewing materials, the South Coastal Library offers the following:

-The South Coastal Library collection as of 2010 includes 42,829 titles and has a circulation of 163,271 items for the 2010 fiscal year.
-Registered borrowers number 13,272 with 132,000 patron visits, including those of residents and visitors to the area.
+As of the end of 2016, the South Coastal Library collection includes 51,869 items and has a circulation of 175,252.
+Registered borrowers number 14,363 with 125,866 patron visits, including those of residents and visitors to the area.

 In 1978, a library was established on Garfield Parkway in Bethany Beach.
 This replaced a busy bookmobile stop.
 The library was a joint venture sponsored by the Delaware Division of Libraries.
 The Division provided a building (480 square feet trailer) and the original book stock, the town of Bethany Beach provided land, and the County provided the staff and all operating expenses.
 The county has continued to operate and maintain library services for the Bethany Beach area.
 It was not long before the library outgrew its space.